JustinCappos/fdtables/docs/get_real_bitmasks_for_select.md

 virtualfds will be triggered.
 I need to investigate how Linux behaves, but from what I can see from a quick search, the behavior here is undefined.

-Panics:
+# Panics
   Invalid cageid

-Errors:
+# Errors
   This will return EBADF if any fd isn't valid
   This will return EINVAL if nfds is >= the maximum file descriptor limit

-Example:
+# Example
 ```
 # use fdtables::*;
 # let cage_id = threei::TESTING_CAGEID;